 Alice Clark Mentoring Program

-The Alice T. Clark Scholars Mentoring Program is an orientation and collegial support program for faculty new to UND.
+Founded in 1992, the Alice T. Clark Scholars Mentoring Program is an orientation and collegial support program for faculty new to UND.
 Its purposes are to:

 - assist faculty in developing professional and personal networks